busenuroruc/Patikadev_SQL/README.md

 # Patikadev_SQL_Homeworks
-In this repository, I share the assignments and notes I completed in Patika's PostgreSQL training.
+In this repository, I share the assignments and notes I completed in Patika.dev's PostgreSQL training.